ISAS Awards Research Assistantships to Graduate Students — Fall 2012

-The Illinois State Archaeological Survey (ISAS), established February 1, 2010 as a Division of the Institute of Natural Resource Sustainability, is the product of a nearly century-long concern by the University of Illinois to ensure the preservation and interpretation of the state’s important archaeological resources.
+The Illinois State Archaeological Survey (ISAS), established February 1, 2010 as a Division of the Prairie Research Institute (formerly the Institute of Natural Resource Sustainability), is the product of a nearly century-long concern by the University of Illinois to ensure the preservation and interpretation of the state’s important archaeological resources.
 ISAS encompasses IDOT’s transportation archaeology program, the program for Ancient Technologies and Archaeological Materials (ATAM), as well as public outreach and educational activities in order to promote the study of Illinois’ archaeology.
 During the last 15 years, ISAS (formerly the Illinois Transportation Archaeological Research Program) has been the primary UIUC unit carrying out scientific research on Illinois’ archaeological resources.
 ISAS—often operating in partnership with IDOT, faculty from several universities, avocational archaeologists, local historical societies, environmentalists, the general public, public officials, and developers—has been able to make significant contributions to the interpretation, preservation, and protection of Illinois’ archaeological resources.

 Annually, beginning in 2010, the Illinois State Archaeological Survey awarded assistantships to selected graduate students specializing in Illinois archaeology, in honor of the late Charles J. Bareis.
 The winners of the inaugural Charles J. Bareis Research Assistantships were: Melissa Baltus (UIUC), Sarah Otten (UIUC), and Carol Richards (ISU).
 In the fall of 2012, Sarah Baires, Erin Benson, and Ian Fricker secured the CJB Research Assistantship.